Plan Your Visit to Dolmabahce Palace: Explore Istanbul's Cultural Heritage

 What are the Dolmabahce Palace Opening Hours?

-Best Time to Visit the Dolmabahce Palace
+Best time to visit Dolmabahce Palace

-• Weekday Vs Weekend
+• Weekday vs weekend

 If you want to avoid crowds, it is best to visit early in the morning on weekdays.
-The Dolmabahce Palace remains closed on Mondays, however, you can visit on any of the remaining weekdays to enjoy comparatively lesser tourists inside the palace.
+Dolmabahce Palace remains closed on Mondays, however, you can visit on any of the remaining weekdays to enjoy comparatively lesser tourists inside the palace.

-• Best Time in the Day
+• Best time of the day

 Try to reach early in the morning a while after the palace opens to avoid standing in long queues.
 After the initial morning rush of the palace opening, you can marvel at its architecture at your own pace.
 The traffic rush is quite high from 8 AM to 10 AM, so you can reach the Dolmabahce Palace after 10 AM to enjoy lesser crowds and spend more time exploring the interiors.

-• Best Time in the Year
+• Best time of the year

 The summer months of March to May are the best time to visit the Dolmabahce Palace.
 You can sit around the Palace Gardens and explore its entrances comfortably under the cloudless blue sky.